harry79ph/harry79ph/README.md

 - 👋 Hi, I’m @harry79ph
 - 👀 I’m interested in Web Development
 - 🌱 I love learning new things
-- 💞️ I’m looking to collaborate on a cool project
+- 💞️ I’m looking to collaborate on projects

 <!---